JoshuaKGoldberg/TypeStat/docs/Types.md

 ## `--typesOnlyPrimitives`/`onlyPrimitives`

-Whether to exclude complex object types, such as arrays and class instances.
+Whether to exclude type additions that contain complex object types, such as arrays and class instances.
 This is particularly useful for `--fixStrictNullChecks`, where the only relevant types are `null` and `undefined`.

-`onlyPrimitives` is also a performance boost when applicable: TypeStat will skip checking complex types in calculating which types are missing, which can be time-consuming.

 ```shell
 typestat --typesOnlyPrimitives